 2. ATTORNEYS UPHOLD A COMMITMENT to not threaten the other side with what the Judge "would or would not go for" as a way of intimidation.
 This strategy would be used frequently in typical litigation whenever they don't like what other party is asking for, for instance.

 We use methods to help clients express their true needs.
 And, to understand that sometimes how we express "need" can be offensive and thus become counter to getting to agreement.
-Our methods of discussion and facilitation allow clients to express "needs" in a way that get us more swiftly to agreement.
+Our methods of discussion and facilitation allow clients to express "needs" in a way that get us more swiftly to understanding and later to agreement.

 Team building is another major aspect in our methods.
 Collaborative law in Colorado especially emphasizes involving neutral professionals to help everyone work collaboratively on disagreements as they come up.
 Mediators will be involved.
 In cases that involve complex financials, we always use a neutral financial professional.
 They are at the center of gathering all financial information and work on the case, so that process is in the hands of someone who has no allegiance to either party at all.
 If child custody is involved, for example, we would likely include a neutral" Child Specialist."